hash6iron/VevorWeatherbridge/README.md

 ### 2. Configure the environment

-Edit the `docker-compose.yml` file and set the following variables:
+Edit the `weatherstation.py` file and set the following variables at the beginnig of the file.

 - `MQTT_HOST`: Hostname or IP of your MQTT broker
 - `MQTT_PORT`: Broker port (default `1883`)